 Before going further I should admit that I’m totally biased.
 I’ve never owned a pair of hiking boots!
 I started my hiking and backpacking journey in trail runners and can’t imagine anything else.

-I’ve worn my trusty Altra Lone Peaks for many hundreds of miles on the John Muir Trail, Colorado Trail, countless shorter trails, and even to the top of Mount Kilimanjaro.
-The one time I had to don boots for an alpine climb, I had blisters by day two.
+I’ve worn my trusty Altra Lone Peaks for thousands of miles on the John Muir Trail, Colorado Trail, Arizona Trail countless shorter trails, and even to the top of Mount Kilimanjaro.
+The one time I had to don boots for an alpine climb, I had blisters by the second day.
 I know some people love their hiking boots and see no reason to switch, but for me, trail running shoes the only way to go.